danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

-Given the fluidity of terms like artificial intelligence (AI) and machine learning (ML), here, I’ll mainly use the term ML to mean any system, implemented on a computer, that learns to associate some **inputs** to a desired (or target) **output** without being told explicitly what those associations are.
+Given the fluidity of terms like artificial intelligence (AI) and machine learning (ML), here, I’ll mainly use the term ML to mean any system – implemented on a computer – where the system learns to associate some **inputs** to a desired (or target) **output** without being told explicitly what those associations are.
 In machine learning, this is called **classification** – learning what things are by seeing examples